 Now, Double click on the Execute SQL Task will open the Editor to configure it.
 Let me select the Connection Type as OLE DB Connection, which is connecting to SQL Tutorial database.
 Next, we are using the Direct Input as the SQL statement so, click the … button to write the custom SQL command.

 -- SQL statement for Checkpoints in SSIS example USE [SQL Tutorial] GO UPDATE [dbo].[SSIS Transactions Example] SET [EmpID] = 5 ,[Education] = 'Masters' WHERE [EmpID] = 1

 Let me run the package.
 From the below screenshot you can see that, the Execute SQL Task is failed because we can not update the Identity column (i.e EmpID)

 but we successfully inserted the 14 records into the Destination table.

-Here you are rerunning the whole package, which is OK for this 14 records but it become costlier for large amount of data.
-In this situation you can use the SSIS checkpoints to start the package from the point of failure (i.e., Execute SQL Task).
+Here you are rerunning the whole package, which is OK for this 14 records but it becomes costlier for a large amount of data.
+In this situation, you can use the SSIS checkpoints to start the package from the point of failure (i.e., Execute SQL Task).

 Configuring Checkpoints in SSIS

-Please select the package ion which you want to configure the checkpoints, and go to its properties windows to find the Checkpoint property.
+Please select the package in which you want to configure the checkpoints, and go to its properties windows to find the Checkpoint property.

 - CheckpointFileName: Please select the file name.
-SSIS will use this file to save the information related to checkpoint.
-By clicking the .. beside this option will open the file system to select, or create a new file.
+SSIS will use this file to save the information related to a checkpoint.
+By clicking the .. besides this option will open the file system to select, or create a new file.

 - CheckpointUsage: This property has three options: